“Two souls dwell, alas, in my breast’ (Faust I)

 Eva says:

-It would mean total surrender, and my control part is reluctant to go along with that.
-It feels responsible for ensuring that my earthly manifestation can live as long and pleasantly as possible.
-But the higher self may have other plans or none at all, everything flows somehow, influenced by billions of things that work together, such as a butterfly flapping its wings in China, and I live well or badly or I get infected by a virus and die.
-Accepting all this with the stoic devotion of a samurai is really asking a lot.
+It would mean total surrender, and my controlling side is reluctant to go along with that.
+It feels responsible for ensuring that my earthly manifestation can live as long and comfortably as possible.
+But the higher self may have other plans, or none at all.
+Everything flows somehow, influenced by billions of things working together, such as the flutter of a butterfly’s wings in China, and I live well or badly, or I am infected by a virus and die.
+To accept all this with the stoic devotion of a samurai is really asking a lot.

-But it is probably the only salvation from the psychological vale of tears and the pain that only resistance to what is creates.
-So I will continue to practise bowing in humility before the great God who dwells within me and of whom I am also a part.
+But it is probably the only salvation from the psychological valley of tears and the pain that resistance to what is alone creates.
+So I will continue to practice bowing in humility before the great God who dwells within me and of whom I am also a part.

 ___________________________________________________________________________________________